Help

 Continuing Education Units for Accredited Airport Executives

-The American Association of Airport Executives (AAAE) will provide 1 Continuing Education Unit (CEU) to accredited airport executives who attend this webinar.
+The American Association of Airport Executives (AAAE) provided 1 Continuing Education Units (CEU) to accredited airport executives who attended this webinar.
 Claim CEUs by visiting www.aaae.org/ceu.
 For questions about AAAE continuing education units, please contact accreditation@aaae.org.